irysup-xyz/IrysUp-App/README.md

 # IrysUp App — Frontend Application

-The web-based frontend for IrysUp, built with React and Tailwind CSS.
+The web-based frontend for IrysUp, built with React.
 This application enables creators and users to interact with the decentralized asset ecosystem — uploading, browsing, downloading, and storing creative content on the Irys DataChain.

 ## Overview